Tycro-Games/tycro-games.github.io/_posts/2024-02-24-Learning-Raytracing-in-8-weeks Part 1.md

 ![State of my raytracer](RaytracerSoftShadows.png)

 ## The humble Point Light
 The first step towards implementing an area light is starting with something that is a bit easier.
 In this context, Point Lights are the perfect candidate.
-We cast a ray towards a voxel, if we hopefully hit something, we need to answer the binary question, are we in shadow or not?
+We cast a ray towards a voxel: if we hopefully hit something, we need to answer the binary question of whether or not we are in the shadow.
 ![drawing](MyDrawingLight.png)

 ---

 ### We are in light
-We can cast a shadow ray from the intersection point of the primary source towards our point light.
+We can cast a shadow ray from the intersection point of the ray primary towards our point light.
 A point light can be thought of as a position with a defined color.
 One function that illustrates this concept could look like this:
 ```cpp
 float3 Renderer::PointLightEvaluate(Ray& ray, Scene& scene, PointLightData lightData)
 {